reflectoring/reflectoring.github.io/_posts/2020-01-30-rxjava-reactive-batch-processing.md

 This time, the test fails because the messages are processed on 30 different threads!
 We expected only 2 threads, because that's the pool size we passed into the factory method `threadPoolScheduler()`, which is supposed to create a `ThreadPoolExecutor` for us.
 Where do the other 28 threads come from?

-Looking at the log output, it becomes clear that *each message is processed not only in its own thread, but in its own thread pool*.
+Looking at the log output, it becomes clear that *each message is processed not only in its own thread but in its own thread pool*.

 The reason for this is, once again, that `threadPoolScheduler()` is called in the wrong thread.
 It's called for each message that is returned from our message handler.